Ice Bucket Challenge: Shifting focus to ALS

-The Challenge's success
+The challenge's success

-The Ice Bucket Challenge raised over $220M worldwide.
+The Ice Bucket Challenge raised over $220m worldwide.
 Its combination of competitiveness, social media pressure, online narcissism, and low barriers to entry led to more than 2.4 million tagged videos circulating Facebook.
-Even though 40–50% of the new donors were likely to make one-time gifts only, the Challenge instigated large numbers of people, videos, and donations.
+Even though 40–50% of the new donors were likely to make one-time gifts only, the challenge instigated large numbers of people, videos, and donations.
 The challenge also benefited from a unique balance of mass interest and individual identification.
 In using social media as its platform, it accessed many people worldwide; in having its participants individually identify potential candidates – calling them out by "tagging" them – it felt personal.
 Furthermore, the videos were often entertaining.
 The average participants kept their videos under a minute, requiring limited commitment from any viewers.
 Another concept the Challenge benefited from was its ripple effect, inspiring features for articles, such as The Guardian's "10 More of the Best Celebrity Takes on the Ice Bucket Challenge."
-Despite its marketing success, critics suggested that the ease of repeating the challenge's spiel do not increase awareness of what the disease actually does and who it is so harmful to.
+Despite its marketing success, critics suggested that the ease of repeating the challenge's spiel does not increase awareness of what the disease actually does and who it is so harmful to.

-The success of the challenge prompted the Muscular Dystrophy Association, which also raises funds to combat ALS, to discontinue its long-running annual telethon, the MDA Show of Strength, after the 2014 edition, stating that the Ice Bucket Challenge prompted the MDA to reevaluate how it can connect with the public.
+The success of the challenge prompted the Muscular Dystrophy Association, which also raises funds to combat ALS, to discontinue its long-running annual telethon, the MDA Show of Strength, after the 2014 edition, stating that the Ice Bucket Challenge had prompted the MDA to reevaluate how it can connect with the public.

 In 2017, Frates published a book about the Ice Bucket Challenge detailing his own experience with ALS as well as his involvement in the social movement.
-Half of the proceeds will go to the Frates family.
+Half of the proceeds were to go to the Frates family.